-Partners Capital serves as the general partner or investment manager of the Funds.
-We are entitled to receive the management fees, performance-based fees and set-up fees, as described above under Fees and Compensation, and Performance-Based Fees.
+Partners Capital serves as the general partner, investment manager, or sub-adviser of the Funds or Registered Funds.
+We are entitled to receive the management fees, performance-based fees and set-up fees, as described above under Fees and Compensation and Performance-Based Fees.

-Partners Capital may recommend Clients invest in the Funds if it is appropriate for their overall investment strategy.
-Clients are provided with private placement memoranda that provides full disclosure of terms for the Funds and other relevant matters.
+Partners Capital may recommend Clients invest in the Funds or Registered Funds if it is appropriate for the Clients' overall investment strategy.
+Clients are provided with private placement memoranda or prospectuses that provide full disclosure of terms for the Funds and other relevant matters.
 Certain of the Funds may charge fees, including advisory and performance fees.
-Partners Capital will credit the management and performance fees collected through the Funds against fees otherwise owed to Partners Capital by Clients invested in the Funds.
+Where applicable, Partners Capital will credit the management and performance fees collected through the

+Funds or Registered Funds against fees otherwise owed to Partners Capital by Clients invested in the Funds or Registered Funds.